AU Gap Staff

 Adam joined the School of Professional & Extended Studies in May 2019 as the Assistant Dean for Undergraduate Programs, overseeing the Washington Semester, Gap Year, and Mentorship Programs.
 Prior to AU, he served as executive director of the William & Mary Washington Center, establishing a wide variety of academic programs for William & Mary students in DC and helping to grow the university’s presence in the Washington area.
 He previously served as a program director for the Council for Excellence in Government, a Vice President at Fleishman Hillard public relations, and in a variety of positions in electoral politics.
 If you want to hear about his enthusiasm for the Washington Nationals, the U.S. Women’s National soccer team, or mountain biking, just ask.

-Marissa Whitaker joined American University's School of Professional & Extended Studies in March 2020 as an Enrollment Associate for the Washington Semester Programs.
-Marissa has a background in recruiting and career development, and earned her BA in Politics and International Affairs at Wake Forest.
-She is excited to engage with students and guide them through their application process, throughout their time at AU, and beyond!
+Marissa Whitaker joined American University's School of Professional & Extended Studies to work with the Washington Semester Program and Gap Program in March 2020.
+Marissa has a background in recruiting and career development and earned her BA in Politics and International Affairs at Wake Forest.
+She is excited to engage with students and support their academic success during their time at AU, and beyond!